Secreto31126/whatsapp-api-js/README.md

 // Assuming post is called on a POST request to your server function post(e) {
-    // The handlers work with any middleware, as long as you pass the correct data return Whatsapp.post(JSON.parse(e.data), e.data, e.headers["x-hub-signature-256"]);
+    // The handlers work with any framework, as long as you pass the correct data
+    // You can also use one of the middlewares provided in the package, keep reading return Whatsapp.post(JSON.parse(e.data), e.data, e.headers["x-hub-signature-256"]);
 }